tkn-tub/ns3-gym/src/spectrum/doc/spectrum.rst

-The helpers provided in ``src/spectrum/helpers`` are mainly intended for the example implementations described in :ref:`Example model implementations`.
+The helpers provided in ``src/spectrum/helpers`` are mainly intended for the example implementations described in :ref:`sec-example-model-implementations`.
 If you are developing your custom model based on the spectrum framework, you will probably prefer to define your own helpers.